adnanmaja/1gig/README.md

 First time trying Object-Oriented Programming.
 This is a simple command-line Python project to input, store, and evaluate student data (`mahasiswa`)

-I build this right after completing [freeCodeCamp’s 4-hour Python course](https://www.youtube.com/watch?v=rfscVS0vtbw) with minimal tutorial.
+I build this right after finishing [freeCodeCamp’s 4-hour Python course](https://www.youtube.com/watch?v=rfscVS0vtbw) with minimal tutorial.
 Tbh i think i spent too much time and effort on this

 ## 🔍 What does it do?